kordup/Slacker/README.md

 Run install.sh to install *MOST* of the tools used in this tool. then launch slacker.py.
+_The Below Assumes You Have Slacker Installed In ~ (Home) Directory.
 ```
 sudo chmod +x install.sh && ./install.sh
 echo "alias slacker='python3 ~/Slacker/slacker.py'" >> ~/.bash_aliases